Millimeter-Wave UAV Channel Model with Height-Dependent Path Loss and Shadowing in Urban Scenarios

 \section{Introduction}

 Uncrewed Aerial Vehicles (UAVs) are emerging as key enablers of future 6G networks~\cite{othman2025key}.
-UAVs carrying communication payloads, known as Aerial Base Stations (ABSs), can be deployed to extend coverage and address temporary connectivity needs in congested areas or areas with limited terrestrial access~\cite{saboorTVT, matracia2023aerial}.
-The key benefit of ABS over Terrestrial Base Station (TBS) is its 3D movement, which allows it to select a location that enhances coverage by maximizing Line-of-Sight (LoS) availability~\cite{chaalal2022new}.
-These features make ABSs ideal for providing reliable connectivity in dense urban environments~\cite{viet2022aerial}.
+UAVs carrying communication payloads, known as Aerial Base Stations (ABSs), can be deployed to extend coverage and address temporary connectivity needs in congested or limited-access areas~\cite{saboorTVT}.
+The key benefit of ABS over a Terrestrial Base Station (TBS) is its 3D movement, enabling Line-of-Sight (LoS) maximization and improved coverage~\cite{chaalal2022new}, making it well-suited for dense urban environments.

 However, Air-to-Ground (A2G) links behave very differently from traditional terrestrial links.
 In particular, urban geometric features like building density, height, street layout, and spatial randomness have a significant impact on A2G signal propagation~\cite{pang2022geometry}.
 These geometric factors strongly influence the LoS availability, Path Loss (PL), and Large-Scale Fading (LSF) statistics~\cite{AbdulAWPL}.
-As UAVs move across different altitudes, the channel transitions between LoS and Non-LoS (NLoS), leading to altitude-dependent path loss that terrestrial models cannot capture~\cite{saboor2025cash}.
+As UAVs move across different altitudes, the channel transitions between LoS and Non-Line-of-Sight (NLoS), leading to altitude-dependent path loss that terrestrial models cannot capture~\cite{saboor2025cash}.
 Similar height-dependent behavior has also been observed in sub-6~GHz field measurements, where Path Loss Exponent (PLE) decreases toward free-space conditions as UAV altitude increases~\cite{7936620}.
 These effects become even more prominent at millimeter-Wave (mmWave) frequencies, where signals are highly sensitive to blockage and geometric variations~\cite{ma2025effects}.
 Therefore, accurately modeling this transition is essential for designing reliable ABS deployment strategies.